 Rather than being a single event, certification should be a continuous, lifelong process. osteopathic continuous certification (OCC) ensures that board-certified DOs maintain currency and demonstrate competency in their specialty area.
 The only change to the current osteopathic recertification process is the addition of a Practice Performance Assessment.

 Each specialty certifying board developed OCC requirements implemented as of Jan.
 1, 2013.
 If you hold a time-limited certificate, you are required to participate in the five components of the OCC process in order to maintain your osteopathic board certification.

 Five Components of OCC

-COMPONENT 1 - Unrestricted Licensure:
+COMPONENT 1 - Active Licensure:

-Requires that physicians who are board-certified by the AOA hold a valid, unrestricted license to practice medicine in one of the 50 states.
+Requires that physicians who are board-certified by the AOA hold a valid, active license to practice medicine in one of the 50 states.
 In addition, these physicians are required to adhere to the AOA’s Code of Ethics.